antischematic/angular-state-library/README.md

 #### fromStore

 Returns an observable stream of events emitted from a store.
 Actions automatically dispatch events when they are called.
-The next, error and complete events from dispatched events can also be observed.
+The next, error and complete events from dispatched effects can also be observed.
 Effects must be returned from an action for the type to be correctly inferred.

 **Example: Observe store events**